ChefPachimari/stagehand/README.md

 * Django 4.2+
 * Sqlite 3+

-# Installation

 # TODO
-* add functionality for a Pythagorean triplet where C is no greater than 1000 of the triplet.
+* [DONE] add functionality for a Pythagorean triplet where C is no greater than 1000 of the triplet.
-* add unit testing
+* [DONE] add unit testing